uncommitted-and-forgotten/django-leapmotion/README.rst

 Installation
 ------------

-To get the latest stable release from PyPi
+(NOT YET DONE!)
+In the future, to get the latest stable release from PyPi

 .. code-block:: bash